bsclifton/cloud-config/README.md

 ### Installing

 1. Create a new droplet on Digital Ocean.
 Choose the Ubuntu 16.04.3 image.
-2. Create a new user (TODO: document this)
+2. SSH to the host.
-3. SSH to the host as that new user
+3. [Create a new user with sudo access](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) and switch to this new user.
 4. Run the following commands:

 ```sh